Do you want to stand out in Amazon Search results? Let’s face it, it’s a tough world with stiff competition in every product niche on Amazon.

 So a quick response just after a buyer wrote you negative feedback, and while the buyer is in front of a computer, proved to be the most effective time.

-Because reacting so quickly makes you look professional and makes the feel buyers that you care about them.
+Because reacting so quickly makes you look professional and makes buyers feel that you care about them.

-Catch your buyer just after one wrote you an unfavourable rating, and you will be fascinated how easily your negative feedback might be removed.
+Catch your buyer just after one wrote you an unfavorable rating, and you will be fascinated by how easily your negative feedback might be removed.

 Here are 2 more places where sellers overlook their feedback score.